AdobeDocs/campaign-web.en/help/v8/workflows/activities/fork.md

 >title="Fork activity"
 >abstract="The Fork activity allows you to create outbound transitions to start several activities at the same time."

-The Fork activity allows you to create outbound transitions to start several activities at the same time.
+The **Fork** activity is a **Flow control** activity.
+It allows you to create outbound transitions to start several activities at the same time.

 ## Configuration